 On the flip side, pedestrians need to pay attention to their surroundings at all times, and avoid distracted walking habits, such looking down at cell phones.
 Wearing bright-colored clothing while walking at night, when pedestrian crash risks are higher, can also help minimize the chances of being hit by a vehicle.

-If you have been injured in a pedestrian accident, talk to an Atlanta pedestrian accident lawyer at the Katz Law Firm, and discuss your eligibility for a legal claim for damages.
+If you have been injured in a pedestrian accident, talk to an Atlanta pedestrian accident lawyer at the Katz Personal Injury Lawyers, and discuss your eligibility for a legal claim for damages.
 You may be able to recover compensation for medical expenses, lost income, diminished earning capacity and other types of losses.